 Knowing Is Half the Battle

-One of the most common incidents of a privacy breach is email hacking.
+One of the most common incidents of a privacy breach is email hacking or cyber threats on mobile devices.
 A cyber pirate obtains your email address through a third party, cracks your password, then send emails from your email address to individuals from your contact list.
+That’s why, it’s important to have an ideal mobile threat defense system in place.
 Sometimes these hackers pose as Nigerian princes offering your friends a significant inheritance; other times it’s a “dating” service offering illicit photos.
 Worst case scenario, the hacker has used your email address to obtain your personal data and has posted it for sale.

 To find out if your personal data has been compromised, haveibeenpwned.com allows you to run a check of your email addresses and usernames through a list more than 100 acknowledged breaches including Adobe, Snapchat, and LinkedIn.
 You will have to register on the sight to access the complete database, though.
 If you find your name is flagged, proper protocol dictates you change the password for the hacked accounts as well as for other sites where you might have used the same password.